wp-plugins/sem-opt-in-front/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create a WordPress Category called 'Blog' or 'News'.
 You can safely rename it afterwards -- what really counts is a slug of 'blog' or 'news'.
+4. Set the Front page displays setting under Settings->Ready to 'Your latest posts'.

 == Change Log ==

+= 4.2.1 =

+- WP 3.8 compat

 = 4.2 =